top of page

 Progress tracker

-Once the device is calibrated, the patient's R.O.M is automatically applied across all modes, including manual and therapy.
-This ensures ease of use while enhancing safety by preventing the device from exceeding the calibrated R.O.M under any circumstances.
+Patient's calibrated R.O.M auto applied across all modes.
+This enhances safety by preventing the device from exceeding the R.O.M under any circumstances.

 stop 2.png